neilellis/coding-with-gpt-4/README.md

 I'd expect to see is that future tooling such as GitHub Copilot X will look at your or your organisations code base to establish the idiomatic code that you write.
 Also in the farther future there is the possibility that further fine-tuning on the model will impose a standardized set of idioms.

-### Libraries and Languages are Constantly Changing

-The changing nature of libraries and the cost/time of training models means that tools like ChatGPT at present are out of date.
-This can be tiresome and frustrating when GPT is constantly suggesting out of date solutions such as believing that a library doesn't support the latest Twitter API.
-I've included a script [Bad Example](bad_example.md) of the torture of its ignorance.

-This problem is likely to be solved by the use of [ChatGPT plugins](https://openai.com/blog/chatgpt-plugins) to pull in more up-to-date information on libraries.
-Better still one can

 ### Performance Issues and Crashes

 GPT-4 is still very new, and it is not amazingly reliable, sometimes it just gives up halfway through the response, so you might have to prompt it again with 'continue'.
 These are all typical teething problems.
 These will be trivially fixed.

 ## How do you write code using GPT-4?

+Writing code using GPT-4, or any similar AI-powered code generation tool, involves a combination of clear communication, patience, and iterative development.
+Here are some key points to consider when writing code with GPT-4:

 ### Write Something, Anything

-Start by asking GPT-4 to write something trivial you can understand.
-Then ask it to add features, to change the coding style etc. The best way to understand what it can and can't do is trial and error.
+Start by asking GPT-4 to generate a simple piece of code that you can understand easily.
+This helps you gauge its capabilities and limitations.
+From there, request additional features, modifications to the coding style, or other changes.
+Experimenting with various prompts and observing the generated code will give you a better understanding of what GPT-4 can and can't do.

 ### Be Specific

-You are talking to a moderately experienced programmer.
-If you aren't specific then Chat-GPT will make it's own choices, and you might not like them.
-So if in doubt be specific.
-The code is less value than your prompt so don't be afraid to scrap the code and change your prompt as many times as you need until your happy with the result.
+When providing instructions to GPT-4, be as specific as possible.
+Remember, you are communicating with a moderately experienced programmer.
+If your instructions are too vague, GPT-4 might make assumptions that don't align with your expectations.
+Don't hesitate to revise your prompt or discard the generated code if it doesn't meet your needs.
+The goal is to fine-tune your request until the AI generates satisfactory results.

 ### Be Patient

-This is still early days for this paradigm and Chat GPT is a tad unreliable.
-If it just stops producing output try saying 'continue'.
-If you don't think it's done a good job, say so and ask it to do better.
-You can highlight the specifics of what you don't like.
-It's also pretty slow at times.
+Keep in mind that AI-powered code generation tools, like GPT-4, are still in their early stages.
+You may encounter instances where GPT-4 stops producing output or generates unsatisfactory code.
+In such cases, try prompting it to ' continue' or provide specific feedback about what you dislike in the generated code.
+Be prepared for occasional slow response times and other minor issues.

 ### And Iterate

-When it's produced code, say it keeps calling the same database code over and over, just ask it to extract a common function.
-Or if the database is too normalized (everything in one table) ask it to denormalise it.
+As GPT-4 generates code, evaluate it and identify areas that require improvement.
+For instance, if you notice repetitive database calls, ask GPT-4 to extract a common function.
+If the database structure seems too normalized, request denormalization.
+By iteratively refining the generated code, you'll gradually improve its quality and functionality.

 ### Build on Previous Steps

-Once you're happy with the code that writes to the database you can ask it to extract the schema for you, ask it to add FK relationships.
-Then you can ask it to write a REST API that queries that database.
+Once you're satisfied with a specific part of the generated code, such as the database-writing function, you can build upon it by requesting additional components.
+You might ask GPT-4 to extract the database schema, add foreign key relationships, or create a REST API that interacts with the database.
+This step-by-step approach allows you to develop a complete solution by progressively expanding and refining the generated code.

 ### Context is Everything